siddardha25/Smart-Home-Automation/README.md

 - We can replace Bluetooth by GSM modem so that we can achieve device controlling by sending SMS using GSM modem.

-Any suggestion are welcomed and feel free to open an <a href = "https://github.com/aagarwal1012/Home-Automation/issues">issue</a>.

 License
 --------